 Mid-Terms and Other Tests During the Semester

-If you discover that you or your Department is unable to proctor an extended time mid-term or other test during the semester, Student Disability Services will do our best to help.
+If you discover that you or your Department are unable to proctor an extended time mid-term or other test during the semester, Student Disability Services will try to help.
 Because of timing, staffing and space constraints, we may not be able to meet every request, but we will do our best to help you find solutions.
 At least two weeks before a test, please submit an Exam Proctor Request Form to Student Disability Services via email, fax, or deliver to our office.

 Privacy Note for Faculty and Staff